-- Cloud solution for calculation in context of Solvency II, IFRS closing procedures
+- Cloud solution for calculation in context of Solvency II, IFRS closing procedures - Asset management - Cash management process using Corporate Payment Factory solution - DKV assistance organisation of hospitalisation and assistance services abroad - IT - System of data exchange regarding e-billing (with data storage) - Data Centre / Data Warehouse

-- Asset management;

-- IT

-- o system of data exchange regarding e-billing (with data storage)

-- o Data Centre

-The Outsourcing Risk Policy defines principles in order to maintain service providers and outsourced tasks under DKV Belgium's control.
-As from the launch of an outsourcing project, a plan must be elaborated, answering key questions like reason for outsourcing, costs, risks, criteria for the choice of the provider, performance objectives and measures to be applied in case the provider does not reach them, retrieval...
-The choice of the provider must follow a precise procedure.
-A written convention must be signed, defining rights and duties of both parties, amongst others regarding confidentiality, IT Security, audit and compliance, sub- outsourcing, local legal and regulatory framework, etc. For critical tasks, a risk assessment report must be elaborated.
+The Outsourcing Policy defines principles, roles & responsibilities in order to maintain service providers and outsourced tasks under DKV Belgium's control.
+As from the launch of an outsourcing project, a plan must be elaborated, answering key questions like reason for outsourcing, costs, risks, criteria for the choice of the provider, performance objectives and measures to be applied in case the provider does not reach them, retrieval etc. The choice of the provider must follow a precise procedure.
+A written convention must be signed, defining rights and duties of both parties, amongst others regarding DKV Belgium - Solvency & Financial Condition Report 2022 confidentiality, IT Security, audit and compliance, sub- outsourcing, local legal and regulatory framework, etc. For critical tasks, a risk assessment report must be prepared by the outsourcing process owner (in alignment with the risk management department) & presented to the Executive Committee & Board of Directors.